GuillaumeGermain/CNN/README.md

 The second deeper one has 1 million, 4 times less!
 Intuitively we would have expected more parameters on a deeper network, wouldn't we?

-Let's get why: both models have a convolution part, followed by a flattening to get a feature vector which is plugged into a standard neural network.
+Both models have a convolution part, followed by a flattening to get a feature vector which is plugged into a standard neural network.
 Most parameters are actually between this resulting feature vector and the begining of the standard neural network (dense_3 and dense_4 in tis table).
 The number of parameters between the feature vector and the first NN layer is vector dim (32768 or 8192) x number of nodes (128) + number of biases (128 again).